Snoring in Santa Monica & Torrance CA

 - Septoplasty and Turbinate (Conchae) Surgery

-A rhinoplasty may also be performed as a treatment for snoring.
+A rhinoplasty may also be performed as a treatment.
 While most people associate rhinoplasty with the physical appearance, it is also used to help correct breathing problems caused by an abnormal shape of the septum and nasal cavity, which may cause snoring and sleep-related issues.